 Aller-Chlor Side Effects

-Note: This page contains information about the side effects of chlorpheniramine.
-Some of the dosage forms included on this document may not apply to the brand name Aller-Chlor.
+Note: This document contains side effect information about chlorpheniramine.
+Some of the dosage forms listed on this page may not apply to the brand name Aller-Chlor.

 For the Consumer

 Applies to chlorpheniramine: oral syrup, oral tablet, oral tablet extended release

 What are some side effects that I need to call my doctor about right away?